styled-components/stylelint-config-styled-components/README.md

 }
 ```

-If you're extending multiple shareable configs, put this config as the last so it overrides all the previous configs when it comes to the rules relevant to Styled Components like so:
+If you're extending multiple shareable configs, put this config as the last so it overrides the relevant rules in all previous configs:

 ```
 {